 That’s right, simply drinking tea could cut your risk of dying from heart disease or stroke by almost 60 percent and your risk of dying from anything at all by close to 30 percent!

-But if you want those benefits, drinking tea must not be a habit you start and stop but one that lasts a lifetime.
+But if you want to reap those benefits, drinking should not be a habit you start and stop, but one that lasts a lifetime.

 When asked why this is true, senior author Dr. Dongfeng Gu of the Chinese Academy of Medical Sciences gave this answer: